ugoproto/ugo_py_doc/docs/Managing Your Biological Data with Python.md

 **Foreword**

 Notes and code snippets.
+Python 2.
 The book comes with files and cases.
 Python 2.
 From CRC Press, 2014.

 -----